canton-network/wallet/docs/wallet-gateway/signing-providers/index.md

 ## Available Providers

+Each signing provider can be explicitly disabled by setting its corresponding environment variable to `true`:

+- `WALLET_KERNEL_SIGNING_DISABLED`
+- `PARTICIPANT_SIGNING_DISABLED`
+- `FIREBLOCKS_SIGNING_DISABLED`
+- `BLOCKDAEMON_SIGNING_DISABLED`
+- `DFNS_SIGNING_DISABLED`
+- `SECUROSYS_SIGNING_DISABLED`

+External signing providers are available only when all of their required environment variables are set.
+An opt-out variable takes precedence over the provider's other configuration.

 ## Wallet Gateway (Internal)

 The Wallet Gateway provider stores private keys directly in the signing store database.
 This is suitable for development and testing but **not recommended for production** use cases where security is critical.

 **Configuration:**

 This provider is automatically available when a `signingStore` is configured in the Gateway configuration.
-No additional setup is required.
+Set `WALLET_KERNEL_SIGNING_DISABLED=true` to prevent it from being registered.

 **Use Cases:**